-ELL Level 4 builds on the skills learned in Level 3 although newcomers may be placed into ELL Level 4 if their performance on the WIDA ACCESS Placement Test determines it.
-ELL Level 4 is a pivotal course in the teaching of the perfect tenses and past participles to students.
-Through this course, students will develop their knowledge, understanding and application of the perfect tenses and their role in enhancing the understanding of chronology in English.
-Likewise, students start to analyze both literary and informational texts and develop knowledge of the different styles of essay writing required of a high school student.
-In January of the ELL Level 3 course, all students will take the WIDA ACCESS for ELLs Language Proficiency Test, whose results along with student performance throughout the year, will determine level placement for the following academic year.
+ELL Level 4 2 Credits Gr.
+9, 10, 11, 12 Course: 9151, 9161 ELL Level 4 builds on the skills learned in Level 3 although newcomers may be placed into ELL Level 4 if their performance on the WIDA ACCESS Placement Test determines it.
+ELL Level 4 is a pivotal course in the teaching of the pe erfect tenses and past participles to students.
+Through this course, students will deve lop their knowle edge, understanding a and application of the perfect tenses and their role in enhancing the understanding of chronology in English.
+Likewise, students start to analyze both literary and informational texts and develop knowledge of the different styles of essay writing requ ired of a high school student.
+In January of the ELL Level 3 course, all students will take the WIDA ACCE SS for ELLs Language P roficiency Test, whose results along with student performance throughout the year, will determine leve I placement for the fol lowing academic year.